J051p/Fridge-app/README.md

 # Fridge-app
 College project -> C#
-This repository includes project documentations and application files.
+This repository includes project documentation and application files.
 App is written in C#.
+Project was done together with my colleague.